-Closing the Gap - To work with local Aboriginal community members to promote Healthy Lifestyle Choices and encourage cultural connection with the aim of empowering Aboriginal young people from the Barwon South West.
+CLOSE THE GAP - To work with local Aboriginal community members to promote Healthy Lifestyle Choices and encourage cultural connection with the aim of empowering Aboriginal young people from the Barwon South West region of Victoria.
 To provide a public platform to raise awareness of the Close the Gap messages to the wider community, as part of the Cats' Reconciliation Action Plan commitment.

-The Cats are proud partners of the Ladder Geelong and Read the Play programs.
+The Cats are also proud partners of Ladder Geelong (tackling youth homelessness) and Kempe Read the Play (providing help seeking pathways for young people facing mental health challenges).

-Through our Cats Community Engagement programs, the Geelong Cats also play a role in schools across the Barwon South West region, junior football clubs, Auskick centres and community groups as well as responding to community needs via a determined assistance program.
+Our community engagement programs see us active in local schools, football clubs and charities as well as responding to local community needs via a determined assistance program.